 According to a famous medrish in the Sifre, the people of the world had all of the sudden become completely evil.
 They were killing each other right and left.
 They became depraved: Men were sleeping with sheep.
 Women were sleeping with well hung goats.
 Horses were sleeping with flounder.
 Businessmen were surfing porn during the work day.
 Children were discussing sports in shul.
 People were stealing each others' parking spaces.
 It was a real mess.

-However, the Sifsey Chachomim rejects this medrish, calling it "the stupidest thing since Giuliani Presidential Campaign".
+However, the Sifsey Chachomim reject this medrish, calling it "the stupidest thing since the Christine O'Donnell candidacy".
 According to the Sifsey Chachomim, the people of that generation were no better or worse than they are today.
 Rather, the Aimishteh, after creating the world, was watching its every move, staring at the world for hours on end, and interacting with it whenever necessary; He was tracking the evolution of society, shaping its progress towards ultimate redemption (and a 50,000 point bonus).
 But just as the Moshiach was about to arrive on screen, the phone rang.
 And as the Reboinoisheloilum picked up the phone, He reached over to press "pause."
 But the system crashed and He was forced to hit the reset button.
 Damn that Microsoft!

 Some other suggested reasons: